advance100/doc_webpack/webpack-options.md

 Choose a developer tool to enhance debugging.

 `eval` - Each module is executed with `eval` and `//@ sourceURL`.

+`source-map` - A SourceMap is emitted.
+See also `output.sourceMapFilename`.
+(0.10)

+`inline-source-map` - A SourceMap is added as DataUrl to the Javascript file.
+(0.10)

 ## `node`